auth0/auth0.js/README.md

 });
 ```

-If you provided a `callbackURL` parameter when constructing the Auth0 instance, a redirect will be performed:
+If you provide a `callbackURL` parameter when constructing the Auth0 instance, a redirect will be performed and the callback will only be invoked in the case of an error (notice it takes a single argument).

 ```js
 auth0.verifyEmailCode(auth0.verifyEmailCode({